Top 10 Team Building Problem Solving Activities

 • Instruct each group to find several materials to build a structure.

-• Give some time for each team, say 15-20 minutes to plan their strategy and build the structure by putting the egg inside.
+• Give some time for each group to plan their strategy and build the structure by putting the egg inside.

 • Once this is done, tell them to drop the structure from at least 10 feet in height.

-• Check how many teams have survived their eggs successfully?
-If there is more than one team, then the team that utilized fewer materials for the building structure is declared the winner.
+• Check how many groups have survived their eggs successfully?
+If there is more than one group, then the one that utilizes fewer materials for building the structure can be declared the winner.

 #10.
 Toxic Waste

 The goal of this activity is to neutralize toxic waste and save the world.
-In this activity, each team should transfer the toxic waste from the radiation zone to the safe zone without causing any harm to its members.
+Here each team should transfer the toxic waste from the radiation zone to the safe zone without causing any harm to its members.

 Instructions

-• Now, place a small bucket with balls (represents toxic waste) in the middle of the radiation zone.
+• Form a circle of 8 feet in diameter with a rope and place a small bucket with balls (toxic waste) in the middle to represent the radiation zone.

-• Then, create a safe zone by placing a large bucket (neutralization bucket) around 30 feet away from the radiation zone.
+• Create a safe zone by placing a large bucket (neutralization bucket) around 30 feet away from the radiation zone.

 guest